 MUC rooms are ideal to support this communication.
 They allow participation of multiple active users and observers with near real-time communication making efficient use of communication links.

 Many military deployments will use network links with poor and variable quality.
 High latency is a particular problem for XMPP deployment, because of the requirement to avoid handshaking.
 M-Link Capabilities for constrained networks are described in the M-Link product page and in the whitepaper [M-Link Support for XMPP over Constrained Networks].
 They include:

 Federated Multi-User Chat

 In normal operation a multi-user chat (MUC) room is associated with a single XMPP server and can be joined by clients on local or remote servers.
-This architecture leads to a number of problems in constrained bandwidth situations, including users on servers other than the one hosting the MUC room being disconnected from the MUC in the event of a link failure.
+This architecture leads to a number of problems in constrained network situations, including users on servers other than the one hosting the MUC room being disconnected from the MUC in the event of a link failure.

 Isode's solution to the problems of standardized MUC is to federate the provision of this service, just as the distribution of XMPP servers federates the provision of 1:1 chat and presence.

-A Federated MUC (FMUC) room can comprises two or more MUC rooms on seperate servers, as shown above.
+A Federated MUC (FMUC) room can comprises two or more MUC rooms on seperate servers, as shown below.
 Participants in each local MUC Room will have the effect of participating in the single Federated Room.
 For more information, see the Isode whitepaper [Federated Multi-User Chat: Efficient and Resilient Operation over Slow and Unreliable Networks].

 Server and Network Resilience